clarkfitzg/phd_research/admin/summer18/fitzgerald_proposal_summer18.md

 However, I do have an active NSF Graduate Research Fellowship.

 __Faculty:__
-Professor Duncan Temple Lang can endorse these research activities.
+Professor Duncan Temple Lang is my thesis advisor.
+He and I developed this plan jointly as part of my larger goal of graduating next year, so that my time to degree will be 5 years.
+This funding will help towards this goal.

 __Plan:__